-I'm not 100% loyal to one grocery store, but I always check out a couple grocery stores deals each week that offer discounts on gas purchases.
-I can earn 10 cents off a gallon, up to $3.00 off a gallon, based on the amount of groceries I purchase.
+I'm not 100% loyal to one grocery store, but I always check out a couple of grocery stores deals each week that offer discounts on gas purchases.
+I can earn 10 cents off a gallon, up to $3.00 off a gallon, based on the number of groceries I purchase.

 For example, I love when my grocery store offers bonus points for purchasing their own gift cards.
 Sometimes they will do a “purchase a $50 gift card, receive $10 off gas purchase.”
 Be sure to check out if your grocery store offers a similar program.